poee/lol/content/collections/nom/floss.md

   Frood Cabal releases writings under a
   <br>FLOSS - *Free/Libre Open Source Scripture* poetic license.

 <br><br>The insights expressed are not necessarily those of the authors.
-Submissions welcome.
+<br>Some images are under other licenses.
+Additions welcome.
 All rites reversed.
 <br>Scripture is available [on github](https://github.com/poee/lol).

 </p>